GenesysGo/docs-shadow-cloud/learn/storage-services/README.md

 {% embed url="https://sdrive.app/stats" %}

+For common questions check out the [General](/build/shadow-drive/support-and-faq.md) section of our FAQ.

 For a comprehensive look at the Shadow Platform's ecosystem check out the [Shadow Ecosystem](../../build/shadow-drive/community-mainted-uis.md) page.

 ### [**Get started with Shadow Drive!**](../../build/shadow-drive/)